 Here it is: The Whole Elephant

 The first part, and in many ways the basis of Collaborative Innovation, is the work of Susan Davis and her KINS approach to building social innovation networks.
-KINS is a basis for identifying the right people for a network and creating the foundation for effective collaboration ins very diverse groups.
-And then there's the magic of Susan added in, with her almost unique ability to identify the people who can collaborate effectively to lead real transformation (that's probably not easy to teach, except by doing what Susan does and embrace your intuition!).
+KINS is a basis for identifying the right people for a network and creating the foundation for effective collaboration in very diverse groups.
+And then there's the magic of Susan added in, with her almost unique ability to identify the people who can collaborate effectively to lead real transformation (that's probably not easy to teach, except by doing what Susan does and embracing your intuition!).

 And here's the rest of the elephant:

 Group 1: We use this Stuff All the Time

 These 5 fields form the core of our approach at CoCreative.

 An approach to working with individuals and groups that centers on how people experience and shape reality

 Concepts and Methods: Intent, figure-ground, group energy and the cycle of experience, emergence, Pragnanz, similarity, continuity, proximity, closure, paradoxical theory of change, levels of system, bringing the difference that the group lacks, congruence, use of self, presence, modeling, experimentation, managing energy, satisfying units of work

 Resources: Emergence: The Gestalt Approach to Change by Herb Stephenson, Making A Difference With Your Presence: Use of Self and Self-Mastery by John Carter, Organizational Consulting: A Gestalt Approach by Edwin Nevis

 A body of theory and practice to support generative conversations that address limiting assumptions and create new possibilities